rrrnld/airsonic-ui/README.md

 $ npm run dev
 ```

+All other build tasks are defined in the `package.json` (more below).

 ### Editor integration

 Integrating shadow-cljs with your editor helps tremendously with development.
 After having run `npm run dev` as described above you can connect to the REPL and get features like in-editor code execution and code completion / documentation lookup.
-For further information see [this part of the shadow-cljs user guide](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration), which contains instructions for Emacs, Atom, VSCode and other editors.
-Make sure to open `localhost:8080` in the browser to execute ClojureScript code.
+For further information see [this part of the shadow-cljs user guide](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration).
+Recommended editors and plugins are Calva for VSCode and CIDER for Emacs (comes with Spacemacs).
+Make sure to open `localhost:8080` in the browser after starting the `dev:cljs` task to execute ClojureScript code in a live REPL.

 ### re-frame-10x